Difficulty Sleeping? Anxiety Could Be Keeping You Up

 Having trouble with your sleep schedule due to anxiety can cause additional stress, potentially resulting in a frustrating loop where sleep becomes increasingly elusive.
 The next time you’re experiencing poor sleep quality, consider the following tips to help treat anxiety.

-Journal before bed
+Journal before going to sleep

 If you feel anxious, writing in a journal before bed can be a good way to get the things that are causing you stress off your mind so you can more easily fall asleep.
 It can offer you the opportunity to process the events of the day and plan for the next so that you can be prepared for a restful sleep once your head hits the pillow.
 Research supports the efficacy of journaling for anxiety, with one study indicating that participants who engaged in journaling consistently over the course of 12 weeks experienced “decreased mental distress and increased well-being relative to baseline” along with greater resilience.